-If it becomes necessary to refer unpaid charges to a collection agency, the cost of collection (33 percent of the outstanding balance) will be added to the balance due.
+If it becomes necessary to refer unpaid charges to a collection agency, the cost of collection will be added to the balance due.
 This amount (in addition to the outstanding balance) must be paid before the account is considered satisfied.